geopacha/DeepAndes/README.md

 To do:
 - [x] Upload ssl pre-training code (dinov2_ssl_8bands)
-  - [ ] Need to update a specific readme file for ssl-pretraining only(replace the original meta one)
+  - [x] ssl code, ssl example config, experimental logs
-  - [ ] shows where the changes haved been updated: vit-model (in_chans=8), customized dataset class
+  - [ ] shows where the changes haved been updated in the dinov2_ssl_8bands: vit-model (in_chans=8), customized dataset class
+  - [ ] ssl pretraining specific readme
 - [ ] Downstream tasks code
 - [ ] Test the environment and codebase